 One benefit of Chapter 7 bankruptcy is that it allows you to allocate your funds and finances towards your mortgage payments.
 This happens by discharging your other debts.
 If you have been able to keep up on your payments but are worried that you might not be able to do so long term (due to other debts), then you can get relief by discharging these debts.
 This allows you to stay in your home.

-In summary, a Chapter 7 case works best if you’ve only missed a few payments and you can catch-up those payments while making the future payments after you’ve discharged your debts.
-A Chapter 13 case works better for you if you will not be successful in quickly curing your default and making future mortgage payments.
-Remember, Chapter 13 bankruptcy can give you up to 5 years to get your mortgage payments current while paying no interest on the late payments.
+In summary, a Chapter 7 case works best if you’ve only missed a few payments.
+This assumes you can catch-up those payments while making the future payments after you’ve discharged your debts.
+A Chapter 13 case works better for you if you will not be successful in quickly curing your default.
+This means you will not be able to make future mortgage payments.
+Remember, Chapter 13 bankruptcy can give you up to 5 years to get your mortgage payments current.
+All the while, you will not pay interest on the late payments.

-You should always discuss your options with your bankruptcy attorney and be up front with them so that you can find the best answer for your situation.
+You should always discuss your options with your bankruptcy attorney and be upfront with them so that you can find the best answer for your situation.
+Contact Woolley Law today and explore your options for a more comfortable and stress-free life.